OtterClam/otter-docs/docs/ottopia/gameplay/traits.md

 - Background: 76
 - Headwear: 222
-- Object Holding: 110
+- Holding: 110
-- Special Accessories: 62
+- Facial Accessories: 62
 - Clothes: 126

-If you've been following OtterClam for a while now you know that we're constantly releasing new items for our Otto NFTs.
+If you've been following Ottopia for a while now you know that we're constantly releasing new items for our Otto NFTs.
 Now that we've reached a large number of items available it's time to bid adieu to the 1st Generation items.

-After **28th November, 2022 8:00 AM UTC**, all Gen1 items will be enshrined.
+All Gen1 items have been enshrined on **28th November, 2022 8:00 AM UTC**.

 ### Gen2

 All added items during 23rd April 2021 8:00 AM UTC ~ 28th November, 2022 8:00 AM UTC belong to Gen2.

+There are currently 596 items in Gen2 with the following breakdown:

+- Background: 90
+- Headwear: 139
+- Holding: 296
+- Facial Accessories: 118
+- Clothes: 127

+All Gen 2 items will be enshrined when Gen4 is getting started.

 ### Gen3